 Limestone can be formed by the fossilization of marine organisms, as mentioned above in the inorganic carbon cycle.
 However, limestone also tends to precipitate in shallow warm tropical seas.
 The solubility constant of Ca2+ and CO32- is temperature dependent, and is lower at higher temperatures.
 So CaCO3 tends to precipitate out of seawater when the ocean is warm enough and the concentrations of Ca2+ and CO32- are sufficiently high.
 One would think that this natural carbon sink would come to our rescue, as the oceans warm up and the level of CO32- in the ocean increases (in response to higher CO2 in the atmosphere).
 But apparently, it is too slow to make much difference over the next several hundred years ....

-In the process of teaching a topic, one sometimes encounters a topic that leads you to think, "Why would anyone ever dream of expressing a concept that way?".
-Virtual temperature is one of these topics.
-As I mentioned in class, it is simply a way to express the ideal gas law for a moist air parcel.
+Virtual temperature is a somewhat awkward way to modify the ideal gas law for a moist air parcel.
 The effect of the water vapor in a parcel on the density is included in a new "temperature".
 But it makes more sense to me to absorb the dependence of density on the molar water vapor fraction fv = e/p into the gas "constant" R where it belongs, rather than to introduce a fictitious temperature.
 The main practical use of virtual temperature is in the thickness relationship.
 But one could use the regular temperature in this expression and replace Rd with R(fv), where the dependence of R on fv is explicitly noted.
 In the end, the formula is the same, but it makes more conceptual sense.

 In atmospheric science, mean sea level is sometimes designated as a surface of zero geopotential.
 However, atmospheric winds can distort mean sea level from a surface of constant geopotential.
 For example, in the Pacific Ocean, the easterly trade winds push water in the equatorial Pacific toward the western Pacific.
 Warm water tends to pile up in the west, and slosh back toward the east when there is a weakening of the trade winds (El Nino events).
 Similarly, one could use a fan to make the water deeper at one end of a bathtub than the another.
 In the absence of a wind forcing, or other type of external forcings such as tides, a fluid will try to conform to a geopotential height surface.